 Grunge is owned by ZergNet, which is a contextual advertising company.
 ZergNet is featured at the bottom of the website content, clearly labeled as “From Around The Web.”
 It works like this.
 A person sees the ad, clicks on it, and is directed to ZergNet, who then re-directs you to their source, which displays advertising for revenue.
 Long story short, ZergNet gets the initial traffic and then filters to other websites they own.

 Analysis / Bias

 In review, the Grunge is a clickbait news website that derives traffic through sensational or weird content.
-For example, this story PEOPLE WHO KNEW A PANDEMIC WAS COMING BEFORE IT HAPPENED.
+For example, in this story, PEOPLE WHO KNEW A PANDEMIC WAS COMING BEFORE IT HAPPENED.
 Obviously, nobody knew this virus was coming, but the headline is intriguing and hence derives clicks.
-Some stories endorse pseudoscience such as this SCIENTIFICALLY PROVEN SIDE EFFECTS A MAN GETS SHAVING THEIR HEAD.
+Some stories endorse pseudoscience, such as this SCIENTIFICALLY PROVEN SIDE EFFECTS A MAN GETS SHAVING THEIR HEAD.
 This story is minimally sourced to outside links.
 In general, Grunge.com is a clickbait website that does not source properly.

 Overall, we rate the Grunge Questionable due to lack of sourcing, sensational headlines, and with minimal bias due to the desire to induce clicks.
 We also rate them Mixed for factual reporting for the same reasons.
 (D. Van Zandt 4/1/2020) Updated (07/31/2022)